US personal-care market, mapped

 | 15 | Arizona | 7,081 | 2.16% |

 Top 15 states account for roughly 68 percent of US hair-salon and barber locations.
-Source: Orbital classifier, Hair Salons and Barbers market, June 2026 snapshot.
+Source: Orbital data team, June 2026 snapshot.
 Beauty salons and day spas concentrate in the same five-state group with similar share distribution.

 We believe